charles-cooper/eof/spec/eof.md

     - if `case > max_index` (out-of-bounds case), fall through and set `pc += (max_index + 1) * 2`
     - otherwise interpret VLQ signed integer immediate at `pc + case * 2`, call it `offset`, and set `pc += (max_index + 1) * 2 + offset`
     - (note that all the entries in the jump table have variable length, so the jump table as a whole itself has variable length, which can only be determined by parsing all the entries in the jump table)
+    - XXX: this may cause an issue for verkle trees, because traversing the entire jumptable (O(N) as opposed to O(1)) can be expensive.
 - introduce new vm context variables
     - `current_code_idx` which stores the actively executing code section index
     - new `return_stack` which stores the pairs `(code_section`, `pc`)`.